K-Rintaro/Capitola/README.md

 # Capitola
-The Discord bot that can push YouTube Live comment and super chat to channel.
+The most useful Discord bot for streamers.

 ## This is WIP Project